annotation/text-fabric/docs/Create/Convert.md

         underlying TF object.
         In fact, the rules are exactly the same as for `TF.save()`.

+    ??? info "slotType"
+        The node type that acts as the type of the slots in the data set.

+    ??? info "oText"
+        The configuration information to be stored in the `otext` feature:
+        * section types
+        * section features
+        * text formats

+        Must be a dict.

+    ??? info "generic"
+        Metadata that will be written into the header of all generated TF features.

+        Must be a dict.

+        ??? "hint"
+            You can make changes to this later on, dynamically in your director.

+    ??? info "intFeatures"
+        The set of features that have integer values only.

+        Must be an iterable.

+        ??? "hint"
+            You can make changes to this later on, dynamically in your director.

+    ??? info "featureMeta"
+        For each node or edge feature descriptive metadata can be supplied.

+        Must be a dict of dicts.

+        ??? "hint"
+            You can make changes to this later on, dynamically in your director.

+    ???+ info "warn=True"
+        This regulates the response to warnings:

+        `warn=True` (default): stop after warnings (as if they are errors);

+        `warn=False` continue after warnings but do show them;

+        `warn=None` suppress all warnings.

+    ???+ info "generateTf=True"
+        You can pass `False` here to suppress the actual writing of TF data.
+        In that way you can dry-run the director to check for errors and warnings

     ??? info "director"
         An ordinary function that takes one argument, the `cv` object, and should not deliver anything.